ipqa-research/FortranCodespace/README.md

 research group)

 ## Setting up the Codespace
-To set up the Codespace on your account just click on "Open in a Codespace" from the "Use this template button"
+To set up the Codespace on your account just click on "Open in a Codespace" from the "Use this template button".
+If you want to keep your developed codes for later it is better to select the "Create a repository" option.

 ---
 ![image](https://github.com/ipqa-research/FortranCodespace/assets/24468661/58ecffc8-d368-47a1-9531-a70c396ea04a)